 In order to address this issue and give schools another option for deterring egress, the BHMA Codes & Government Affairs Committee and the Building Code Action Committee both submitted code change proposals for the 2018 IBC which would allow delayed egress locks to be used in Educational occupancies if the building is equipped throughout with an automatic sprinkler system or approved automatic smoke or heat detection system.
 The original proposals would have restricted the use of delayed egress locks in schools to spaces with an occupant load of 10 people or less, which was an attempt to limit their use to doors serving classrooms with a small number of students.

-Proposal E68-15 was later modified to remove the 10-occupant limit, was approved as modified by the ICC committee, and will be incorporated into the 2018 edition of the IBC.
-In that edition, Educational occupancies will be listed as one of the use groups where delayed egress locks can be used, without the restriction on occupant load (refer to page 861 of this document for more information).
+Proposal E68-15 was later modified to remove the 10-occupant limit, was approved as modified by the ICC committee, and will be incorporated into the 2018 edition of the IBC; the 10-occupant limit was later changed to 50 occupants.
+In that edition, classrooms in Educational occupancies with an occupant load of less than 50 people will be listed as one of the use groups where delayed egress locks can be used (refer to page 861 of this document for more information).
 Technically, the 2018 edition must be adopted in a school’s jurisdiction before this change will go into effect, but the documentation associated with the upcoming change may be useful for discussions with the Authority Having Jurisdiction, if a school would like to request permission from the AHJ to use delayed egress locks.
 FYI – NFPA 101-The Life Safety Code currently allows the use of delayed egress locks in Educational and Day Care occupancies without a restriction on occupant load.